dtcenter/MET/met/docs/Users_Guide/mode.rst

 Fuzzy logic
 ~~~~~~~~~~~

 Once object attributes :math:`\alpha_1,\alpha_2,\ldots,\alpha_n` are estimated, some of them are used as input to a fuzzy logic engine that performs the matching and merging steps. **Merging** refers to grouping together objects in a single field, while **matching** refers to grouping together objects in different fields, typically the forecast and observed fields.
 Interest maps :math:`I_i` are applied to the individual attributes :math:`\alpha_i` to convert them into interest values, which range from zero (representing no interest) to one (high interest).
 For example, the default interest map for centroid difference is one for small distances, and falls to zero as the distance increases.
-For other attributes (e.g., intersection area), low values indicate low interest, and high values indicate more interest.
+For other attributes (*e.g.*, intersection area), low values indicate low interest, and high values indicate more interest.

 The next step is to define confidence maps :math:`C_i` for each attribute.
 These maps (again with values ranging from zero to one) reflect how confident we are in the calculated value of an attribute.
 The confidence maps generally are functions of the entire attribute vector :math:`\alpha = (\alpha_1, \alpha_2, \ldots, \alpha_n)`, in contrast to the interest maps, where each :math:`I_i` is a function only of :math:`\alpha_i`.
 To see why this is necessary, imagine an electronic anemometer that outputs a stream of numerical values of wind speed and direction.
 It is typically the case for such devices that when the wind speed becomes small enough, the wind direction is poorly resolved.
 The wind must be at least strong enough to overcome friction and turn the anemometer.
 Thus, in this case, our confidence in one attribute (wind direction) is dependent on the value of another attribute (wind speed).
 In MODE, all of the confidence maps except the map for axis angle are set to a constant value of 1.
 The axis angle confidence map is a function of aspect ratio, with values near one having low confidence, and values far from one having high confidence.